 Also, if the interviews with them from that queue video are to be believed, the "real" Brody is an incompetent egomaniac and the "real" Hooper had his career ruined by the events of the movie.

 Grandfather Clause: The main reason why the Marvel area of Islands of Adventure is still standing even after Disney's acquisition of Marvel.
 Universal's contract with Marvel states that not only do they have the Marvel license for Orlando in perpetuity, but that the Marvel license can only be used in Orlando theme parks east of the Mississippi, which Universal Orlando Resort is.
-Walt Disney World is on the west.
+Walt Disney World is on the west, though Disney appears to have found a Loophole Abuse around Universal's contract.

 Honest John's Dealership: The queue for Popeye and Bluto's Bilge Rat Barges at Islands of Adventure sets up Bluto's barge rentals as being this.